thepcn3rd/dllproxy/README.md

 The cpp file in Visual Studio 2019
 ------------------------------------
-Setup “Not using precompiled headers”
+Setup “Not using precompiled headers” under the properites of the project - Under C/C++

-Setup to be Multithreaded /MT
+Setup to be Multithreaded /MT - Under the properties and Code Generation

 Delete the header files and other cpp files